 Three lines of preclinical evidence support TUDCA's neuroprotective potential:

 TUDCA improves insulin sensitivity through ER stress reduction in peripheral tissues.
 In a proof-of-concept human study, TUDCA 1,750 mg/day for 4 weeks increased hepatic insulin sensitivity by approximately 30% and muscle insulin sensitivity by approximately 25% in obese individuals, as measured by hyperinsulinemic-euglycemic clamp.
-This finding positions TUDCA as a compound of interest for metabolic syndrome and type 2 diabetes, though long-term outcome data are lacking.
+This makes TUDCA relevant for metabolic syndrome and type 2 diabetes research, though long-term outcome data are lacking.

 | Parameter | TUDCA | UDCA |